 Ed.
 Thompson.
 Jo.
 Tempest.
 Robt.
 Johnson.
 Tho.
 Lister.
 Samuell Buck.
-Richard Hudson.''
+Richard Hudson."

-The MS. itself was evidently not a recent production when that endorsement was made.
-The interest for us is in the apparent use that was made of the document in relation to the admission of Free Masons into that Fraternity.
+The MS. itself was evidently not a recent production when that endorse-The interest for us is in the apparent use that was made of ment was made. the document in relation to the admission of Free Masons into that Fraternity.